Germán Conti

-Germán Andrés Conti (born 3 June 1994) is an Argentine professional footballer who plays as a centre back for Russian club Lokomotiv Moscow.
+Germán Andrés Conti (born 3 June 1994) is an Argentine professional footballer who plays as a centre back for Gimnasia LP, on loan from Racing Club.

 Career

 Born in Santa Fe, Conti began his career in the youth system of local club Colón.
 Following his progression, he debuted for the senior team in a league match against Club Olimpo on 8 December 2013, aged 19.
 After starting playing as a first choice on 15 July 2015, he became captain of Colón.
 With them, he amassed totals of 119 matches and 9 goals before signing a five-year contract with Portuguese club S.L.
 Benfica on 25 May 2018.

 On 30 December 2019, Conti moved to Liga MX club Atlas, on a loan deal until December 2020.

 On 12 March 2021, Conti moved on loan to Brazilian side Bahia.

 On 6 January 2022, Conti moved on loan to América Mineiro.

-On 30 January 2023, Conti signed a two-and-a-half year contract with Russian Premier League club FC Lokomotiv Moscow.
+On 30 January 2023, Conti signed a two-and-a-half-year contract with Russian Premier League club FC Lokomotiv Moscow.